HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### placeholder attribute

 The placeholder attribute provides example input formats.
 It should not replace a `<label>` as a way to provide an accessible name.
 When placeholders are the only way of providing a visible label, that reference point disappears when the user starts typing.
-It is not a new concern that [browsers by default do not give placeholder text sufficient contrast](https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Placeholder_Research) to meet WCAG.
-Furthermore, they are [not always supported by screen readers](https://www.digitala11y.com/anatomy-of-accessible-forms-placeholder-is-a-mirage/).
+It is not a new concern that <a hreflang="en" href="https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Placeholder_Research">browsers by default do not give placeholder text sufficient contrast</a> to meet WCAG.
+Furthermore, they are <a hreflang="en" href="https://www.digitala11y.com/anatomy-of-accessible-forms-placeholder-is-a-mirage/">not always supported by screen readers</a>.

 {{ figure_markup(
   image="placeholder-but-no-label.png",